Phacelia bipinnatifida (Fernleaf Phacelia)

 Fernleaf Phacelia, Fernleaf Scorpion Weed, Forest Phacelia, Spotted Phacelia, Loose-flowered Phacelia, Phacelia bipinnatifida var. plummeri, Phacelia brevistyla

 Adding delicate spring color to the shade garden, Phacelia bipinnatifida (Fernleaf Phacelia) is a biennial woodland wildflower of loose, open-branched habit boasting a profusion of pale lavender to deep blue-violet flowers, 1/2 in. across (1 cm), held in elongated racemes of 4-12 blossoms.
 The nectar and pollen of the flowers attract bees primarily but also butterflies, skippers, and wasps.
-Blooming for about 4 weeks in early spring to early summer, they rise with elegance on hairy stems clad with light green leaves, 5 in. long (12 cm), pinnately divided into 3-5 deeply lobed leaflets.
+Blooming for about 4 weeks in early spring to early summer, they rise elegantly on hairy stems clad with light green leaves, 5 in. long (12 cm), pinnately divided into 3-5 deeply lobed leaflets.
 Since Fernleaf Phacelia is a biennial plant, it produces foliage in the first year and flowers in the second year.
 It dies soon after it blooms.
 However, Fernleaf Phacelia readily self-sows, always keeping a charming presence in the landscape.
-It can be used to quickly cover a shady garden spot in a sea of purple-blue flowers.
+It can quickly cover a shady garden spot in a sea of purple-blue flowers.

-Hardiness | 5
+Hardiness |

-– 8 |
+5 - 8 |

 ---|---|